HankB/GPIOD_Debian_Raspberry_Pi/C_blinky/README.md

 ## `drive`

 Drive GPIO 8, same APIs as `read`.

+### Previous behavior

 It shares similar behavior with `gpioset` in that returns the GPIO to an input configuration on return.
 By putting a 1s delay in the callback function, the result of the output can be viewed.
 There doesn't seem to be any way around this so this API seems not useful for a process that needs to set an output and continue execution.

+### Current behavior

+The output is now sticky.
+When the program exits, the output remains set to whatever was set to. `gpioinfo` confirms that it is set to output. `gpioget` reconfigures the pin as an input.
+Mixing CLI and simple C APIs is a little fraught.

 ```text
 gcc -Wall -o drive drive.c -l gpiod